2008 Signal Integrity Seminars

 Even a simple stress test provide useful feedback.
 Many industries use non-calibrated stress testing to great effect.

-Yes, I know one from personal experience.
-I have a 5.4-GHz wireless-Internet-access dish on top of my barn.
+Yes, here's an example from personal experience.
+I have a 5.4-GHz wireless-Internet-access dish on the top of my barn, exposed to the weather.
 It points straight across the river valley to my access point.
-My wireless-Internet-service installer, Larry, tells me it shows 400 units of margin on a clear day, but only 150 when partially icy, as it is right now.
-Around 100 is generally the minimum.
-Nobody can say what is a unit of margin, but the tests clearly show that a roof over the antenna partially shielding it from snow and ice would improve the service.
+My wireless-Internet-service installer, Larry, tells me that my dish shows 400 units of margin on a clear day, but that it drops to only 150 units when the dish gets partially iced up, as it was yesterday when he came out to check it.
+Around 100 units is generally the minimum workable amount.
+Nobody can say what is a unit of margin, but the tests clearly indicate that ice is a major factor in performance.
+A little roof over the antenna partially shielding it from snow and ice would probably improve the reliability of my service.

 Precisely my point.
 Simple margin testing can be very effective.
 If the guys down at Larry's TV shop can do that, surely we digital folks can learn the same trick.

-JP Miller works on advanced systems architecture at Hewlett Packard, jp.miller@hp.com.
+JP Miller works on advanced systems architecture at Hewlett Packard.
+He was an early engineer at Compaq.